1942 Japanese general election

 General elections were held in Japan on 30 April 1942 to elect members of the House of Representatives.
-They were the only elections held in Japan during the Pacific theater of World War II.
-By this time, the House of Representatives had lost all power to the military dictatorship, a process that started with the "Manchurian Incident" when the Imperial Army invaded Manchuria without approval from the (then still civilian) cabinet in 1931.
-Since 1932 when Admiral Viscount Saitō Makoto was appointed prime minister with the first so-called "national unity cabinet", few members of the political parties in the House of Representatives had any significant role in government.
-Additionally, the military had at this point transformed Japan into a totalitarian one-party state.
+They were the only elections held in Japan during World War II.
+By this time, the House of Representatives had lost much of its power to the military dictatorship, a process that had begun with the "Manchurian Incident" when the Imperial Army invaded Manchuria without approval from the (then still civilian) cabinet in 1931.
+Since 1932 when Admiral Viscount Saitō Makoto was appointed prime minister of the first so-called "national unity cabinet", fewer members of the political parties in the House of Representatives had held any significant role in government.
+Additionally, the military had by this point sought to transform Japan into a one-party state.

 Background

-The government of prime minister Hideki Tōjō held the election as a "General Election to Support the Greater East Asia War" at the end of April 1942, just days after the Doolittle Raid on Tokyo.
+The government of prime minister Hideki Tojo held the election as a "General Election to Support the Greater East Asia War" at the end of April 1942, just days after the Doolittle Raid on Tokyo.

 In 1940, all political parties were forced to merge into the Imperial Rule Assistance Association (Taisei Yokusankai), a pro-military political organization headed by former prime minister Nobuyuki Abe.
-The likewise fascist Tōhōkai broke away from the Taisei Yokusankai and turned against prime minister Hideki Tōjō.
+The likewise fascist Tōhōkai broke away from the Taisei Yokusankai and turned against prime minister Tojo.
 Among those running against the Taisei Yokunsakai, only the Tōhōkai was allowed to run in the election as non-partisans.
 Among those anti-war and neutral politicians, the comparatively mild politicians also ran as non-partisans.
 Some "independents" who failed to gain a seat were expelled.
 After the war, those "independents" and ousted politicians were mainly the ruling class.
-As communist, left-wing, and anti-war groups have been illegal since 1940, they could not name a candidate in the election.
+As communist, left-wing, and anti-war groups had been illegal since 1940, they could not name a candidate in the election.
 Communists, left-wing politicians and radical anti-military politicians were arrested and not even allowed to run as independents, although anti-war politician Saitō Takao who was expelled from the diet in 1941 was re-elected again.

 Notwithstanding the Tojo government's efforts, 613 candidates stood without endorsement while only 466 were endorsed.
 Several non-endorsed candidates managed to win seats in the election, including Ichiro Hatoyama (who later served as prime minister and was the grandfather of Prime Minister Yukio Hatoyama), Takeo Miki (who later served as prime minister), Kan Abe (the grandfather of Prime Minister Shinzo Abe) and Bukichi Miki.
-The Tojo Cabinet marked those independent congressmen elected who were not Taisei Yokusankai members as "not endorsed" in the official result.
+The Tojo Cabinet marked those representatives elected who were not Taisei Yokusankai members as "not endorsed" in the official result.
 Several of them, such as Hatoyama, were subject to the purge by the Allied authorities following the war although they were not cooperating with the Tojo government.

 The turnout of the election was unusually high at 83.1%, partly reflecting the fierceness of the electoral battle.